vinodmp4/fasta-file-reader/README.md

-# fasta-file-reader
+# fasta-pack
-This python program will read fasta file and store it in a dictionary.
+These programs will process fasta file

 # ---------------------------------------------------------------
 FASTA files are text-based format for storing nucleotide / peptide sequences.